This Very Day God is in Control

 Pray With Me

-Lord, when You say, ‘Be of good cheer!
-I have overcome the world,’ it is neither wishful thinking nor an illusion of grandeur.
+Lord, when you say, “Be of good cheer!
+I have overcome the world,” it is neither wishful thinking nor an illusion of grandeur.
 It is a sober fact and a solid reality.
-The victory is won.
 The enemy is subdued.
 The Lord is triumphant.
-‘On the very day .... ‘ Victory is not something that needs to come only after a long and anxious wait.
+Victory is not something that needs to come only after a long and anxious wait.
 The triumph of Christ is now.
 Your help is near.
 It is always on time.
-When everything seems to go wrong and the powers of evil seem to have the upper hand, I will trust that ‘on that very day,’ You will deliver.
+When everything seems to go wrong and the powers of evil seem to have the upper hand, I will trust that ‘on that very day,’ you will deliver.

-The miracle is in Your changing the day of apparent defeat into a day of certain victory.
-Give me confidence in Your power to make this change.
-Help me know that You are present even when I seem most alone.
-Help me know the strength of Your indwelling spirit even when I feel weak and inadequate.
-Help me face the enemy with eyes that are focused on the living, risen, all-conquering Savior whose help never comes too late.
+Give me confidence in your power to change the day of defeat into a day of victory.
+Help me know that you are present even when I feel most alone.
+Help me know the strength of your indwelling spirit even when I feel weak and inadequate.
+Help me face the enemy by focusing on you, the living, risen, all-conquering Savior whose help never comes too late.

-Lord Jesus, You are the same yesterday, today, and forever.
-While You never change, it is in Your power to cause changes.
-On the very day when my enemies hope to get mastery over me, You will change it to a day when light will banish darkness, hope will conquer fear, and good will vanquish evil.
+Lord Jesus, you are the same yesterday, today, and forever.
+While you never change, it is in your power to cause change.
+On the very day when my enemies gloat, you will banish darkness, hope will conquer fear, and good will vanquish evil.

 To the praise of Your name, O changeless and always conquering Christ.
 Amen.